HenrySHE/steam_game_visualization/README.md

 ## Introduction
 This project aims to perform some interesting finding form the STEAM database.
 And the results will be performed as a webpage.

+## Tools that will used:
+1. Tableau: you can have a student licence by clicking this website:(https://www.tableau.com/zh-cn/academic/students)
+2. D3.js

 ## Files introduction:
 1. **convertJSON_to_CSV.py:**